-If you are a victim of a crime or a witness to a crime, and do not want to pursue action within the Maine Maritime Academy judicial system or the criminal justice system, you may still want to consider making a confidential report.
+If you are a victim of a crime or a witness to a crime, and do not want to pursue action within the Maine Maritime Academy system or the criminal justice system, you may still want to consider making a confidential report.
 The purpose of a confidential report is to comply with your wish to keep the matter private, while taking steps to ensure the future safety of the community.
-With such information, the Academy can keep an accurate record of the number of incidents involving students, determine where is the pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
-Reports filed in this manner are counted and disclosed in the annual crime statistics for Maine Maritime Academy if sufficient detail is provided to determine whether the report involves a reportable crime.
+With such information, the academy can keep an accurate record of the number of incidents involving students, determine where there is the pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
+Reports filed in this manner are counted and disclosed in the annual crime statistics for Maine Maritime Academy.
 To file an anonymous/confidential report, call Campus Safety at 326-2479.
 Please be aware, however, that if the information provided in an anonymous or confidential report is too limited, the Academy may not be able to take action to respond to such report.
-Procedures regarding confidential reporting of sexual misconduct are described under the section PREVENTING AND RESPONDING TO INCIDENTS OF SEXUAL MISCONDUCT AND DOMESTIC VIOLENCE/STALKING on page 8.
+Procedures regarding confidential reporting of sexual misconduct are described under the section PREVENTING AND RESPONDING TO INCIDENTS OF SEXUAL MISCONDUCT AND DOMESTIC VIOLENCE/STALKING.